davidwrede/chef-web-docs-1/includes_config/includes_config_rb_ohai_settings.rst

         'my_ohai_6_plugin'
       ]

-   When a plugin is disabled, the |chef client| log file will contain entries similar to:
+   When a plugin is disabled, the chef-client log file will contain entries similar to:

    .. code-block:: ruby